WordPress/gutenberg/docs/designers-developers/developers/themes/block-based-themes.md

 ## Templates CPT

-If you save the templates directly from the temporary Templates admin menu, you'd be able to override your theme's templates.
-Example: By using **single** as a title for your template and saving it, this saved template will take precedence over your block theme's `single.html` file.
+If you save the templates directly from the temporary Templates admin menu, you'll be able to override your theme's templates.

+Example: By using **single** as the title for your template and saving it, this saved template will take precedence over your theme's `single.html` file.

+Note that it won't take precedence over any of your theme's templates with higher specificity in the template hierarchy.
+Resolution goes from most to least specific, looking first for a CPT post and then for a theme template, at each level.

 ## Theme Blocks